vincywindy/EntityFrameworkCore.DBCopy/README.md

 [![Nuget (with prereleases)](https://img.shields.io/nuget/vpre/EntityFrameworkCore.DBCopy?label=EntityFrameworkCore.DBCopy)](https://www.nuget.org/packages/EntityFrameworkCore.DBCopy)
 # EntityFrameworkCore.DBCopy
 Copy database using EFcore
-This is a library for transferring data between different databases,Even databases of different structures.
+This is a project for transferring data between different databases,Even databases of different structures.
+## Features
+Support SQL Server 2008+,SQL Azure,SQL Compact,Oracle,MySQL,PostgreSQL,SQLite..
+Staging data to continue importing exports..
+Check and list the ShadowPropery.
 ## Before use this

-Prepare the migration files for the destination database,An easy way is to inherit your Dbcontext.
+1.Prepare the migration files for the destination database,An easy way is to inherit your Dbcontext.

 ```C#
  public class AAContext : DbContext